pmean/build-website/text/21/umkc-award.md

 categories: Blog post
 ---

-UMKC has yearly awards that it hands out to faculty including a [faculty researcher award][fac1].
+The UMKC School of Medicine has yearly awards that it hands out to faculty including a [faculty researcher award][fac1].
 The awards allow for self-nomination, so I thought "Why not?"

 Here is a review of the criteria for the award and an early draft of my application.
 Wish me luck.